The Mind Model

 A mind that can make decisions, determine what direction to take, know if it likes something or not, and to develop and maintain a personal code of conduct.

-This management tool is called… The Judgmental Mind:
+This management tool is called… The Behavior/Decision Center (the judgmental mind):

 It is the decision making part of our mind that also controls our behavior.